LeoRiether/leoriether.github.io/content/posts/2024-04-17-plaintext-bookmarks.md

 revisit later isn't exactly organized, a list of links in chronological order that I can easily Ctrl+F if needed actually works quite well!
 All the other benefits of a local file that's not inside a browser apply here too, making it easy to backup and avoding the need to export/import them.
+Plus -- and that's a really nice plus -- I can run a **fuzzy finder** in the file to find things and I find that works much better than trying to find bookmarks elsewhere.
 Keybinds help in making it easy to open the file to add a new link, but obviously pressing Ctrl+D is easier, so I'll at least concede that point to the browsers.

 If I do regret choosing this format one day, markdown is just so simple I could hack a quick script to convert it to another format and call it a day.
 Will I